rjspencer/docs/theming.md

 ### if:BlogPostHasPhoto
 Check to see if a blog post has one or more photos (`<img>` tags) in it

+### if:CommentIsReply
+Check to see if a comment is a reply to another comment

 ### if:ContentIsFanSubmitted
 Check to see if a content item was fan submitted or not